pchaigno/pchaigno.github.io/_posts/2024-12-05-first-cilium-pull-request.md

 date: 2024-12-05 10:26:10 +0200
 last_modified_at: 2024-12-09 12:31:00 +0200
 categories: cilium
-description: Getting started guide on making your first pull request on Cilium.
+description: Getting started guide on contributing to the open source project Cilium, by making your first pull request.
+Includes many tips on how to prepare the pull request, go through reviews, or pass the CI.
 image: /assets/cilium-first-pr/open-pr-button.png
 published: true
 ---